Skip to content

 Scaling bottleneck: removed (partner already has the data)

 Never sell resident data.
-There's no resident data to sell — the system is designed so that no entity has a complete picture of who participates and how.
-But even the pseudonymous data (which keys voice on which entities) is never sold.
+The system is designed so that no entity has a complete picture of who participates and how.
+Even the pseudonymous data (which keys voice on which entities) is never sold.

 Never sell algorithmic placement.
 There's no algorithm.
 The relay routes events and counts voices.
 There's no "promoted initiative" or "sponsored voice" concept.